French language: Numerals

 French, like most European languages, uses a space to separate thousands.
 The comma (virgule) is used in French numbers as a decimal point, i.e. "2,5" instead of "2.5".
 In the case of currencies, the currency markers are substituted for decimal point, i.e. "5$7" for "5 dollars and 7 cents".

 Example text

 Article 1 of the Universal Declaration of Human Rights in French:

-Tous les êtres humains naissent libres et égaux en dignité et en droits.
-Ils sont doués de raison et de conscience et doivent agir les uns envers les autres dans un esprit de fraternité.

 Article 1 of the Universal Declaration of Human Rights in English: